fcustodio90/efatura/README.md

     Demonstration -----> EfaturaScraper::EfaturaScraper.new(nif: '483574834', password: 'FY2X584FGD1P', s_date: '2017-01-01', e_date: '2017-12-30')

+    you can then save it to a variable rocky_balboa = EfaturaScraper::EfaturaScraper.new(nif: '483574834', password: 'FY2X584FGD1P', s_date: '2017-01-01', e_date: '2017-12-30')

     Also make sure that the starting and ending date are both in the same year because that's one of the requirements of efatura json successful requests.
 And make sure that the format is year-month-day.
 The gem comes with built in methods that verify if these conditions are met.
 If they are not mechanize won't even be initialized.

 Second Step - Fetch the faturas / invoices

-    EfaturaScraper::EfaturaScraper.faturas
+    Using the previous example with the rocky_balboa instance just do rocky_balboa.faturas

-    And that's it.
+    And that's it!
 This returns a json parsed with all the invoices issued during the timeframe that you set during the initialize.

 ## Development